 Learn more and see upcoming activities by clicking here.

 NEW LIFE combines fun, friendship and service to help high school teens enjoy spiritual growth in a way that appeals to them.
 We come along side parent efforts to help youth face the world with a foundation they can always rely on to battle the world’s temptations and to stay on the right path with God.

 Learn more and see the upcoming activities calendar by clicking here.

 Catholic Adults - General

-San Diego Young Adult Ministry is the best way to meet Catholics like you!
+The OLG and San Diego Young Adult Ministries are the best way to meet Catholics like you!
 Young adults, single and married in their 20's and 30's are enjoying activities and socializing together.
 All are welcome!

 This Diocesan organization welcomes single, married, divorced and widowed Catholic adults and provides information about socials being held for the following age groups:

 There is also information about various support groups and other resources for Catholic adults.
 Visit sandiegocac.org for more information.

 Groups for Women

 Baptism and Mass involvement are evidence that you are a Christian in the first place but participation with a parish women's group helps brings a daily life practicality to the choice to be a disciple of Christ.